Crispy Cauliflower Manchurian

 1. Wash the cauliflower florets and drain well.

-2. Make a batter by mixing the All purpose flour, 3 tbsp of corn starch, chopped green chilli, spring onion and a little salt to taste.
+2. In a bowl, make a batter by mixing 3 tbsp of corn starch, all-purpose flour, chopped green chili, spring onion, and a little salt to taste.
+Add water gradually to form a smooth batter.

 Notes

-If you want to increase the quantity of the gravy, then just increase the quantity of the veg stock by 1/2 a cup
+If you want to increase the quantity of the gravy, then just increase the quantity of the vegetable stock by 1/2 a cup.
+Serve immediately for the best texture.
+You can substitute soy sauce with tamari for a gluten-free version.

 Leave a Reply